codyd51/gala/Notes.md

 Kept running off into opcode zero, needed to do pop {pc}

 When I first wrote "INJECTED LOG" it'd overwrite critical instructions next door!

+We're now able to inject extra logging anywhere we like, which is really helpful for tracking down exactly what's going on

+Takes about one minute from starting to recompile/put in DFU to result

+Patchfinder -- good for the same patches for multiple OS builds at the same version, but I was doing diff. versions that all had diff. code.

+I was a tewak developer.
+One thing that always seemed like black magic to me, though, was the process of jailbreaking itself.
+Taking an iOS device off the shelf, and performing obscene rituals and reciting the eldirtch incandations until the shackles drop away.
+The real work has been done by my forebears, in particular posixninja and axiomx, who have graciously shared their knowledge via open source.

+I thought it was poking a live/running system, but instead this is no longer iOS: it's very close to iOS, but we're actually running a custom OS distribution

+Madea  program that can dump register state over dprintf

+In the blog post, we could 'show' a disassembler, and when you patch this, then insert shellcode there, you get a register dump, then when you patch this other thing, you get a different dump.